trentw0826/PA8-deterministic-search/README.md

 # 8-Puzzle Search Algorithm Solver

 A comprehensive implementation of multiple search algorithms for solving the classic 8-puzzle problem.
-This project compares the performance of different search strategies (Iterative Deepening, Uniform-Cost, Greedy Best-First, and A*) using various heuristic functions.
+This project compares the performance of different search strategies (IDA*, Uniform-Cost, Greedy Best-First, and A*) using various heuristic functions.

 ## Overview